NVIDIA/DALI/docs/advanced_topics.rst

 small to accommodate the requested shape.
 After the allocations are stable, this  strategy reduces the number of total memory management operations and  increases the processing speed.

-As a contrast, ordinary host memory is relatively cheap to allocate and free.
+As a contrast, ordinary host memory is relatively inexpensive to allocate and is free.
 To reduce host memory consumption, the buffers might shrink when the new requested size is smaller than the fraction of the old size.
 This is called shrink threshold, and the value and it can be adjusted to a value between 0 (never shrink) and 1 (always shrink).
 The default is 0.9.
 The value can be controlled by the ``DALI_HOST_BUFFER_SHRINK_THRESHOLD`` environmental variable or be set in Python by using the `nvidia.dali.backend.SetHostBufferShrinkThreshold` function.

 During processing, DALI works on batches of samples.
 For the GPU and some CPU operators, each batch is stored as a contiguous allocation and is processed at one time, which reduces the number of